jgreat/mobilecoin/.internal-ci/README.md

 ## Workflow

 - Members of the `mobilecoinfoundation` org should use the Branching Workflow.
-- External contributors should follow the Forking Workflow
+- External contributors should follow the Forking Workflow.

 ### Branching Workflow